 This lot was in the section from “aus deutschem Adelsbesitz”.

 Lot 303 Punschbowle.
 Mit Deckel und Schüssel, bemalt mit zwei Darstellungen einer Punschgesellschaft von sechzehn und zwölf Personen mit Beischrift ihrer Initialen und Titel in loser Rokokorahmung.
 Auf dem Deckel (mit Zitronenknauf) satirische Darstellung eines Fischzugs und Embleme der Gesellschaft.
 Meißen.
 Um 1770.
 Blaumarke: Schwerter und Punkt.
 Schüssel Dm.
 38, Bowle Dm.
 30cm.

 Richard van Dülmen, The Society of the Enlightenment, translated by Anthony Williams, St. Martin’s Press New York

 [2 Two other dwarves that are shown wearing similar costumes are David Gabarisco, the Prussian dwarf, in Chelsea porcelain of the gold anchor period, illustrated in Old English Porcelain , the Lady Ludlow collection,(1932) pl.93 and the Dwarf Bébé in Lunéville faience, Céramique Lorraine, Chefs-d’oeuvres des XVIII & XIX siècles (Nancy, 1990), p.
 21

 An example is illustrated R.Rückert, Meissener Porzellan, 1966, no. 758.
 Rückert refers to the entry in Kaendler’s Taxa of April 1767,’1 groβen Puntsch Napf für den Herrn Geheimden Rath von Rex sehr mühsam godronniret umgehends gewunden neu modelliret’

-Sold to the Museum of Fine Arts, Houston, USA
+Acquired by the Museum of Fine Arts, Houston, USA